Pyongyang: After 1945

-Throughout the rule of Kim Jong Un a number of residential projects were constructed.
-In 2012, Changjon Street, a residential project with 2,784 units, was inaugurated in the heart of Pyongyang.
-2013 and 2014 residential projects dedicated to scientists were completed in Unha Scientists Street and Wisong Scientists Street with more than 1,000 units each while in 2015 work took place on a residential project in Mirae Scientists Street with 2,584 units.
+Throughout the rule of Kim Jong Un, a number of residential projects were constructed.
+In 2012, a residential project with 2,784 units was inaugurated on Changjon Street in the heart of Pyongyang.
+In 2013 and 2014, residential projects dedicated to scientists were completed on Unha Scientists Street and Wisong Scientists Street, with more than 1,000 units each, while in 2015 work took place on a residential project on Mirae Scientists Street with 2,584 units.
 In 2017, in dedication to the 105th birthday of the founder and first leader, Kim Il Sung, 4,804 units were built in the new Ryomyong Street complex.

+Other recent public building projects include the Mansudae People's Theatre opened in 2012, the Munsu Water Park opened in 2013, and the renovated and expanded Sunan International Airport and Pyongyang Sci-Tech Complex, both completed in 2015, the Samjiyon Orchestra Theater, which was fitted out of the domed Korean People's Army Circus built in 1964, and the Pyongyang General Hospital, of which construction started in 2020.
+Additional redevelopment projects occurred in the area around the Arch of Triumph where the Pyongyang People's Hospital no. 1 was demolished.
+Apartment blocks in the area of Inhŭng-dong, in Moranbong District and in the area of Sinwon-dong in Potonggang District were demolished in 2018–2019 for the construction of new apartment buildings.
+Also in 2018, the Youth Park Open-Air Theatre on Sungri Street, used to host political rallies, was rebuilt.

-The second decade of the 2000s saw the construction of residential projects in Songhwa Street near the Taedonggang Brewing Company in Sadong District (2022), in Taephyong area in Mangyongdae district, and in the Pothong Riverside Terraced Residential District located at the city center next to the Pothong River on land previously used by the headquarters of the International Taekwon-Do Federation.
+In 2021, Kim Jong Un during the 8th Congress of the WPK set forth a major 5 year plan for the construction of 50,000 new flats, with 10,000 flats to be completed each year.
+The first phase of construction began in March 2021 with Songhwa Street in Songhwa and Songsin areas of Sadong District in the eastern part of the city which included the 80 story Songhwa Street Main Tower.
+It also saw the construction of the Pothong Riverside Terraced Residential District located at the city center on land previously used by the headquarters of the International Taekwon-Do Federation.
 Kim Jong Un ordered that the residential district be renamed "Kyongru-dong" meaning "beautiful bead terrace".
 From the 50s to the 70s the area was the location of the residence of Kim Il Sung and was known as "Mansion No. 5".
-Other recent public building projects include the Mansudae People's Theatre opened in 2012, the Munsu Water Park opened in 2013, and the renovated and expanded Sunan International Airport and Pyongyang Sci-Tech Complex, both completed in 2015, the Samjiyon Orchestra Theater, which was fitted out of the domed Korean People's Army Circus built in 1964, and the Pyongyang General Hospital, of which construction started in 2020.
-Additional re-development projects occurred in the area around the Arch of Triumph where the Pyongyang People's Hospital no. 1 was demolished.
-Apartment blocks in the area of Inhŭng-dong, in Moranbong-guyok district and in the area of Sinwon-dong in Pothonggang district were demolished in 2018–2019 for the construction of new apartment buildings.
-Also in 2018 the Youth Park Open-Air Theatre in Sungri Street, used to host political rallies, was rebuilt.
-In 2021–2022 a major housing project was executed along Songhwa Street in southeast part of the city Hwasong Street in Hwasong District in northern Pyongyang with high-rises.
-In 2023 phase two of construction of housing in Hwasong district was launched, on the former territory of the Pyongyang Vegetable Science Institute.
-In addition, a complex of greenhouse farm and housing was initiated on the former territory of Kangdong Airfield which was demolished in 2019.
+In 2022, construction shifted into the Hwasong area of Hwasong District in the northwest of the city, where 40,000 flats would be built in 4 years to create a model district.
+Construction of Hwasong Street with 10,000 flats serves as the first stage out of four stages of construction in the district.
+In April 2023, the first stage of the Hwasong area was completed, and stage two the Hwasong area was launched on the former land of the Pyongyang Vegetable Science Institute.
+This stage also saw construction of new high-rises in Sopho area of Hyongjesan District.
+In addition, a complex of greenhouse farms and housing was initiated on the former territory of Kangdong Airfield, which was demolished in 2019.

-In April 2024 the second stage of construction in the Hwasong area was completed in Rimhung Street with 10,000 apartments was marked with an extravagant ceremony.

-In 2025 a new residential district at Taesŏng-dong, Taesong-guyok, next to Korea Central Zoo came under construction.
-Also in 2025 the last phase in the construction of the southern end of the Hwasong District occurred.
+In April 2024, Rimhung Street was inaugurated as stage two of the Hwasong area; completion was celebrated with an extravagant ceremony.
+In May 2024, Jonwi Street in Hyongjesan District was inaugurated, completing the quota of 10,000 apartments that year.
+Stage three saw new residential zones built in Hwasong District and was completed in April 2025.
+In February 2025, the 4th stage of the Hwasong area and final stage of the 50,000 flats project broke ground for a new street and new residential zones including in Taesong District, next to the Korea Central Zoo.
+The inauguration of Saebyol Street in February 2026 saw the completion of 10,000 more apartments, marking the completion of the 50,000 flats initiative, with nearly a total of 60,000 flats completed reportedly by state media.
+A 5th stage of the Hwasong area broke ground immediately after.

+In 2026 the Memorial Museum of Combat Feats at the Overseas Military Operations opened in Hwasong District alongside with some residential projects.